TheTastyGravy/Networked-Physics-System/DOCUMENTATION.md

 current position of the object from `state`.
 If no prediction is needed, the current time should be used instead.

 `void destroyObject(uint objectID)` Public function used to destroy game objects, being syncronized across clients.
 This may be called by the server, or by objects (e.g. a game object destroying itself after hitting something).
+Note that the object will be destroyed at the end of a `systemUpdate()` call.

 ## Usage
 A custom class needs to inherit from the server class, implementing `gameObjectFactory(...)` and `clientObjectFactory(...)`, calling `systemUpdate()` regularly and passing packets to `processSystemMessage(...)`.
 On startup, `peerInterface` needs to be setup with `SetOccasionalPing(true)`, and any static objects need to be created.
+The server uses a fixed time step for physics, which can be set using its constructor.

 All important game logic should be done in a game loop that updates the system.
 While no event functions are provided for things like clients connecting or disconnecting, the packets that are used to determine the fact can be used to the same effect.
 Custom messages can be broadcast to clients to provide updates for anything that does not relate to